isb-cgc/readthedocs/docs/source/sections/webapp/User-Dashboard.rst

 Create a cohort
 ---------------
-To create a cohort from the User Dashboard, click on the "+Create" button and select "New Cohort".
+To create a cohort from the User Dashboard, click on the "+ Create" button and select "New Cohort".
 This will take you to the cohort creation page.

-To create a cohort from the user dashboard, click on the “+ Create” button and select “New Cohort”.
-This will take you to the cohort creation page.

 Create a general visualization
 ------------------------------
-To create a visualization from the user dashboard, click on the “+ Create” button and select “Visualization”.
+To create a visualization from the User Dashboard, click on the “+ Create” button and select “Visualization”.
 This will take you to a new visualization with default settings selected.

 Create a SeqPeek visualization
 ------------------------------
-To create a visualization from the user dashboard, click on the “+ Create” button and select “SeqPeek”.
+To create a SeqPeek visualization from the User Dashboard, click on the “+ Create” button and select “SeqPeek”.
 This will take you to a new SeqPeek visualization with no default settings selected.

 Batch operations on cohorts and visualizations